-A big example of failure of such ‘local administration’ came from West Bengal in handling the pandemic.
+A big example of the failure of such ‘local administration’ came from West Bengal in handling the pandemic.
 West Bengal government decided to flout central orders, implemented many of their own whimsical practices and failed miserably in the fight against Corona.
 We have seen how after the central intervention the number of infected Covid-19 patients, Covid-19 deaths and the number of Red zones has increased.
 West Bengal govt has also started manipulating data of Coronavirus death that became public after the central intervention.
 So, in such pandemic situations when local bodies get too much authority in deciding beyond their capability, the decentralized model is sure to fail.
-Panchayats are in no way qualified enough to decide on testing method, process or any other high level technical process.
+Panchayats are in no way qualified enough to decide on testing method, process or any other high-level technical process.

-Moreover, when Pandemic is a central subject, discussing about how decentralization and Panchayati Raj could be more successful to advertise Rajive Gandhi and Congress only showed their lack of knowledge and respect for the existing laws.
-This raises another serious question about the sincerity and knowledge level of the both and the interview became a poor show off Congress’ propaganda.
+Moreover, when Pandemic is a central subject, discussing how decentralization and Panchayati Raj could be more successful to advertise Rajive Gandhi and Congress only showed their lack of knowledge and respect for the existing laws.
+This raises another serious question about the sincerity and knowledge level of both and the interview became a poor show off Congress’ propaganda.

 Liberal vs Authoritarian Model